 The Canon FX, FP and FT QL were a series of three nearly identical 35mm SLR cameras with a quick-return mirror and a mechanical shutter with speeds up to 1/1000 sec.
 The FX (1964) had a window exposure meter, the cheaper FP (1964) did not have an exposure meter at all, and the FT QL (1966) received TTL stop-down exposure metering.
 Released in 1968, the TL was a simplified and cheaper version of the FT QL with a maximum shutter speed of 1/500 sec.

 The Pellix (1965) and Pellix QL (1966) were cameras with a semitransparent stationary reflex mirror, behind which there was a meterring cell, which raised to perform TTL stop-down exposure metering.
 About 2/3 of the light from the lens passed directly through to the film, and the remaining 1/3 was reflected to the viewfinder.
 This design, in addition to providing TTL exposure metering, was simpler, and there was no finder blackout during exposure.
 However, there were some drawbacks: because of the semitransparent mirror, about 0.5 EV of light was lost, and the viewfinder was 1 3/4 EV darker compared to using a fully reflecting mirror.

 The system had an extensive lens lineup: from super wide-angle 19mm to a super fast f/1.2 normal lens, to a super telephoto 1000mm.
-Included is a 50mm f/3.5 macro lens.
-Each lens provides the fastest speed for its focal length, with superior definition and resolution.
-All surfaces of the lenses are Spectra coated, insuring maximum color and tone balance, great light transmission and elimination of glare.
+Included was a 50mm f/3.5 macro lens.
+Each lens provided the fastest speed for its focal length, with superior definition and resolution.
+All surfaces of the lenses were Spectra coated, insuring maximum color and tone balance, great light transmission and elimination of glare.